iamjonburgess/portfolio/Google API Project/README.md

 Using the Google Places API with a Database and Visualizing Data on Google Map

-This project uses the Google geocoding API to clean up user-entered geographic locations of university names and places the data on a Google Map.
+This project uses the Google geocoding API to clean up user-entered geographic locations of universities and places the data on a Google Map.

 *Note: As of December 2016, the Google Geocoding APIs changed dramatically.
 They moved some functionality from the Geocoding API into the Places API.